sourav-003/Healthcare-data-analysis/README.md

-# Healthcare-data-analysis
-A healthcare capstone project analyzing patient encounter costs and predicting health risks using SQL and Power BI.
 # Healthcare Data Analysis

 This project is a comprehensive capstone focused on **Patient Encounter Cost and Risk Analysis in Healthcare Systems**, aimed at improving clinical outcomes and optimizing healthcare resource allocation through data-driven insights.